CarolineBradley/carolinebradley.github.io/pages/about.md

 description:
 ---

-Welcome to my little house, here you will find everything you need to host any king of event: from halloween to a movie night with your besties.
+Welcome to my little house, here you will find everything you need to host any kind of event: from halloween to a movie night with your besties.
 Cheers!